jemrobinson/data-safe-haven-old/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

     "overrides": "[Optional, Advanced] Do not use this unless you know what you're doing!
 If you want to override any of the default settings, you can do so by creating the same JSON structure that would be found in the final config file and nesting it under this entry.
 For example, to change the size of the data disk on the domain controller, you could use something like: 'shm: { dc: { disks: { data: { sizeGb: 50 } } } }'"
 }
 ```

+#### :pencil: Notes
+- This configuration file is also used when deploying an SRE environment.
+- The `netbiosName` must have a maximum length of 15 characters.

 > :pencil: We recommend that you use `<SHM ID>.<some domain that you control>` as the fully qualified domain name.
 For example
 > - Turing production: we use `<SHM ID>.turingsafehaven.ac.uk` as the domain